rm511130/Physna_Training/README.md

 - When you first access a Physna Environment, you will be asked to set preferences and to accept the storing of cookies on your device.
 - If your username has yet to be created, please refer to the [User Management](#user_management) section of this User Guide to understand the steps a System Administrator needs to execute in order to create an account for you.

 ## Workshop Task 1<a name="WorkShop_1"></a>

-a.
-Provide a valida email address to your Physna point of contact and ask your username (your email) to be created.
+1. Provide a valid email address to your Physna point of contact and ask him/her to create your username (your email).
-b.
-Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process.
+2. Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process described in Section 2 of this document.
-c.
-Log into your Physna environment.
+3. Log into your Physna environment.

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>